 Staining the bioﬁlm with crystal violet and solubilizing it with ethanol results in a homogenous absorbance of the chromophore which is proportional to the bioﬁlm.
 Reading the assay on a SPECTROstar Nano revealed that silver nanoparticles synthesized with leave extract inhibit V. cholera and ETEC-driven bioﬁlm formation (Fig 2.).
 Furthermore, zinc oxide nanoparticles inhibit ETEC driven bioﬁlm formation irrespective of the extract (fruit or leave) used for synthesis (Fig 2).

 Antibacterial nanoparticles can cost-effectively be synthesized by reducing metal salts with the help of plant extracts making it attractive for treating drinking water.
+Together with other approaches, such as bacteriophages, they are promising options to circumvent bacterial antibiotic resistances.
 Veriﬁcation of nanoparticle formation as well as its effect on microbial growth, in particular on bioﬁlm formation, is reliably measured by the SPECTROstar Nano absorbance reader.
 The spectrometer-based instrument acquires absorbance spectra in less than a second, making it the ideal instrument for quickly detecting nanoparticles by UV-Vis spectra.